 All the shots were shot at 1600 ISO (except the very first shot, which was shot at 800 ISO), 23.98 FPS, with a Bower/Rokinon 7.5mm lens.
 We only shot with available light.
-For the cycling shots we sat on the bed of a pickup and hand-held the mocki, which flew the BMPCC like a charm.
+Hindsight, I think we should have brought a battery powered china ball for fill.
+For the cycling shots we sat on the bed of a pickup and hand-held the “mocki”, which flew the BMPCC like a charm.

 This is what the BMPCC is meant to do.
 It is light, it is small, It is capable of creating really nice images, which means this camera begs to fly or be stabilized.
-Hands down, I was blown away with how easy it was to capture great night shots with the Pocket Camera, and how easy it was to use on a small gymbol.
+Hands down, I was blown away with how easy it was to capture cool night shots with the Pocket Camera, and how easy it was to use on a small gimbol.
 It seems to me, this camera was meant to be mounted.
 Its size definitely lends itself to mounting the camera on anything where the BMCC is too heavy or would take too long to mount.
-Additionally, the night footage turned out very well.
 The screen was easy to use at night, and the focus assist helped us immensely as we planned out our shots.
 Thankfully absent: black dots in lights.

 No camera is perfect.
 No camera will do everything you need it to do.
 This camera is a great camera, and I want you to be informed before you make a decision.
 Audio: It has an on-camera microphone and it isn’t great.
 I mean, what do you expect… it’s tiny.
 Audio input?
 I find it hard to imagine myself using this camera to record audio.
 It can be done and it can sound good you just need the adapters to make it work.
 If you recorded sound with your DSLR then you likely have everything you need to make it work for the BMPCC.
 If I was a photojournalist and I needed the option to shoot a stand-up with this camera… I could do it.